How to Use an Instagram Poll to Generate Buzz & Engage with Your Audience

 (If you’ve used the Sked (formerly Schedugram) photo editor before and prefer to add your favorite filters and effects to your images using our app, follow the instructions at the end of this article).

-To create a poll, tap on the Sticker icon at the top of the Story screen and select the Poll sticker option.
+To create an Instagram poll, tap on the Sticker icon at the top of the Story screen and select the Poll sticker option.

 2. Enter your question and response options